Project

 The study covers six cities with more than 100,000 inhabitants and their five neighbouring cities: Espoo, Helsinki, Vantaa, Tampere, Turku, Oulu, Raisio, Nokia, Valkeakoski, Naantali and Virrat.
 The study started in 1997.
 Helsinki participated in the study for the first time in 2014.

-The target group includes all of the about 90,000 permanent employees and long-term substitutes employed by the participating municipalities.
+The target group includes all of the permanent employees and long-term substitutes employed by the participating municipalities.
 The study is conducted every other year from September to October.
-Next round is in 2022.
+Next round is in 2024.
 Are you a study participant?
 More information here

 Material